Masihullah17/LL-1-Parser/README.md

 #### Whole program is written using only C lanugage and lex.

 * In Grammar_Parser.l, Change input file name on line no. 525 or replace the grammar in input.txt file, to run custom grammar.
-* Grammar_Parser.l file will be uploaded soon...
-Stay Tuned :)

 Sample Grammar Format in input file
 ```